itututec/Agro-suoha666/README.md

 ---

 ## 📖 Project Introduction
-**Agro-suoha** is a fully automated one-click deployment script based on Cloudflare Tunnel (Argo) technology.
+**Argo-suoha** is a fully automated one-click deployment script based on Cloudflare Tunnel (Argo) technology.

 It is designed to solve the problem where machines without public IP, strict firewalls, or NAT environments (such as HAX, IPv6-only VPS) cannot expose services to the public.
 By establishing an outbound tunnel, it enables secure public access to local services without any port mapping.